Is it Safe to Travel to Nigeria? 6 Essential Safety Tips

 The states of Anambra – especially the Enugu-Awka-Onitsha expressway – Kogi, Abia, and Edo are hotspots for robberies and kidnappings.
 Victims should immediately give in to the demands of a theif to avoid injury.
 Road travel should also be limited in these areas, especially outside cities.
 Anyone who needs to travel in these locations should do so in convoy during the day.

-Get a travel insurance quote for Nigeria
+Get an instant travel insurance quote for Nigeria

 Related articles